httpie/cli/docs/packaging/linux-fedora/README.md

 This document contains technical details, where we describe how to create a patch for the latest HTTPie version for Fedora.
 We will discuss setting up the environment, installing development tools, installing and testing changes before submitting a patch downstream.

-The current maintainer is Miro Hrončok (@hroncok).
+The current maintainer is [Miro Hrončok](https://github.com/hroncok).

 ## Overall process